rust-stuco/lectures/week5/errors_traits.md

 * If `potential_fail` returns an `Err`, return early
 * Else we can unwrap the inner value and continue
-* Think of the `?` as quick way to see where a function short-circuit returns on failure
+* Think of the `?` as a short-circuit that returns on failure

 ---